Jordan Springs - Llandilo

 Jordan Springs - Llandilo was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Jordan Springs-Llandilo has a higher cultural diversity than most local markets, with 31.2% of its population born overseas and 32.5% speaking a language other than English at home.
-Christianity is the predominant religion in Jordan Springs-Llandilo, making up 50.6% of its population.
+Jordan Springs-Llandilo has a higher cultural diversity than most local areas, with 31.2% of its population born overseas and 32.5% speaking a language other than English at home.
+The dominant religion is Christianity, which accounts for 50.6% of the population.
 Hinduism is notably overrepresented, comprising 10.9%, compared to the Greater Sydney average of 3.6%.

 Frequently Asked Questions - Diversity